 To make individual pies, place one sheet of filo on a floured surface and brush it will olive oil.
 Place another sheet over the top at 180 degree angle and brush with oil.
 Finally, place a third sheet on top to match the original one and brush with oil.
 Place a quarter of the pie filling in the middle, arrange into a square shape and wrap the pastry around it as if wrapping a gift.
 Repeat three more times to make four pies and turn them over to hide the folded edges.
 Place on a baking tray lined with baking parchment, brush with olive oil and scatter the nigella seeds over the top.

 To make one large pie, arrange the filo sheets on a large round pie dish brushing each layer with olive oil, making sure that you cover the bottom and leave plenty hanging over the edge of the tray.
 Tip the greens and feta mixture onto the pastry – making sure to leave any excess liquid in the bottom of the bowl.
 Spread the filling to the edges using a fork then gently fold the overhanging layers over the top, brushing each layer with olive oil as you go.
-Brush the top of the pie with olive oil and sprinkle the nigella seeds over the top.
+Brush the top of the pie with olive oil and sprinkle the nigella and sesame seeds over the top.